Beyond Reward Hacking: Causal Rewards for Large Language Model Alignment: Related Works

+LLM reward hacking often stems from the model's reliance on \textit{spurious correlations} in the preference dataset, such as length~\citep{sountsov2016length, dubois2024length, huang2024post}, sycophancy~\citep{sharma2023towards, ranaldi2023large}, conceptual~\citep{zhou2023explore}, and demographic~\citep{salinas2023unequal} biases.
+These spurious correlations, closely linked to reward hacking, can impair a model's capability to learn and generalize to broader scenarios~\citep{ribeiro2016should, geirhos2020shortcut, chen2024agentpoison}.
 Without proper constraints, models will exploit all available informative features during training, including unreliable spurious ones, which results in reward hacking, even if the task is very simple~\citep{nagarajan2020understanding, mcmilin2022selection, chen2024safe}.
 To address this, our approach integrates causal regularization into reward modeling, enabling LLMs to learn true causal relationships, mitigate the effects from spurious correlations and thereby prevent reward hacking.